The Top 5 Native Ad Platforms For Advertisers And Publishers to Profit

 - High-performing geographies

-What Are Native Ad Platforms?
+What Are Native Advertising Platforms?

 A native ad platform is a service that connects advertisers with publisher sites for native ad placement.
 These networks - often referred to as content discovery platforms - offer additional benefits such as ad creative support, targeting options, and performance tracking.

-How Do Native Ad Platforms Work?
+How Do Native Advertising Platforms Work?

 In online advertising, there are two main groups: publishers and advertisers.
 Publishers are website owners who want to monetize their traffic, and advertisers are companies who want to reach a specific audience with their message.